blab/cartography/docs/index.md

 Therefore, the closer the Pearson Coefficient is to 1, the better the embedding is at preserving genetic dissimilarity in euclidean space.
 The LOESS line drawn through the plot assesses the best fit function for the embedding.

-To quantify the patters seen in the scatterplot further, we bootstrapped our scatterplot _________________________________
+To quantify the patters seen in the scatterplot further, we bootstrapped our scatterplot.
+This would allow us to understand the variation within the dataset, and give a larger picture quantitatively of the plot beyond one number.
+The scatterplot would look best if the standard deviation was small, as there's little variation in the data if picked randomly.
+We bootstrapped the strain data via a K-fold cross validation generator, where the indices from each validation fold were used to create a scatterplot and find the Pearson Coefficient.
+These values were then plotted as a distrbution using [seaborn](https://seaborn.pydata.org/).

-Between vs Within clade Violin plots:
+Between vs Within clade KDE Density Plots:

-The Between vs Within clade Violin plots visually represent how well Euclidean distances can distinguish virus genomes from different clades.
+The Between vs Within clade KDE Density Plots visually represent how well Euclidean distances can distinguish virus genomes from different clades.
 In other words, it describes the probability that a certain Euclidean distance can be used to classify a given pair of genomes as within vs between clades.
-The density of the violin plot at a specific distance gives the relative probability of two strains with that distance being in same or different clades.
+The smaller the overlap between the two curves presented per clade relationship, the higher the relative probability that the embedding will accurately predict if two strains with any specific distance is a between or within clade relationship.
-The median to median ratio is an indicator of how well the embedding clusters the data.
-The larger the ratio between the medians of between vs within clade violin plots, the better the embedding is at clustering and compartmentalizing data into their clades.
 To create this plot, the matrix of euclidean distances for each embedding was flattened, and each comparison was labeled as a “within clade” or “between clade” comparison using the clade assignments from the .json build of the tree.
-Violin plots were made using [seaborn](https://seaborn.pydata.org/) , separated by clade status and euclidean distance on the y axis.
+KDE plots were made using [seaborn](https://seaborn.pydata.org/) , separated by clade status and euclidean distance on the y axis.

+Cross Validation:

- To quantify the patterns seen in the plot beyond a median ratio, we ran a classification test to test the significance of differences in median for between and within clusters. ________________
+To quantify the patterns seen in the plots and further understand the benefits and drawbacks to each embedding method, we ran a cross validation analysis using the h3n2 data from 2016-2020.
 This test would answer if viral genomes from the same clades have smaller Euclidean distances in a given embedding than viral genomes from different clades.
- It also answers if any of these embeddings classify pairs of viral genomes better than genetic Hamming distance, which helps us decide if creating the computationally intensive embeddings is worthwhile.
+It also answers if any of these embeddings classify pairs of viral genomes better than genetic Hamming distance, which would help decide if creating the computationally intensive embeddings is worthwhile.

- We constructed a classification test by ________________________________
+We constructed the time-series cross validation test by creating a K-fold cross-validation generator, with 5 folds containing both training and validation strains for data from 2016 to 2018.
+A KDE Density plot was created per training fold.
+A Support Vector Machine optimized a distance threshold that most accurately predicted clade relationships for that given fold, and a confusion matrix was created per fold on the validation data.
+The distance threshold values given by the SVM were pooled via an average, and one final confusion matrix was created on the 2018-2020 h3n2 data to not counfound the results.

+Classification Accuracy Test

+For MERS, a classification accuracy test was run to determine the accuracy of using just the embeddings to determine the clade the strain is from in the Newick tree.
+This would allow us to further understand how the embeddings could be used in recombinant diseases, where the host would not matter as much as the genetic simmilarity and different between strains.
+Hierarchical Density-based Spatial Clustering of Applications with Noise (HDBSCAN) was used to find clusters in the embeddings without any set number of clusters.
+The Newick Tree clades were used as the "Truth", and the labels assigned by HDBSCAN were compared against these values.
+The accuracy value was determined by the proportion of correct relationships retained to total relationships.

 # RESULTS: